5t111111/web-server-one-liners/README.md

 # HTTP Server One-liner

-This is a wrapper script for the following http servers to launch an instant web server on the fly.
+This is a wrapper script for the following one-liner http servers to launch an instant web server on the fly.

 - Python 2.x SimpleHTTPServer
 - Python 3.x http.server